eillarra/pdfino/docs/templates.rst

 Default styles
 --------------

 Styles are something that require some tweaking in ReportLab.
-In PDFINO, some styles are created by default for you and you have a simple API to add new ones or modify the existing ones.
+In PDFino, some styles are created by default for you and you have a simple API to add new ones or modify the existing ones.
 You can also use the ``options`` parameter to change the style of a single element without having to create new styles.